shipth-is/cli/README.md

 ## `shipthis apple certificate create`

-Creates an iOS Distribution Certificate in your Apple Developer account and saves the private key in your shipthis account
+Creates an iOS Distribution Certificate in your Apple Developer account and saves the private key in your ShipThis account

 ```
 USAGE